Celestial Quantum Error Correction I: Qubits from Noncommutative Klein Space: Discussion

 The lessons we have learned from the above discussions are \begin{itemize} \item The quantization of the noncommutative geometry, in particular in Kleinian hyperkähler spacetimes, allows us to introduce the machinery of quantum error correction. \item The noncommutative structure

-is essentially the discrete version of a twistor nonlinear sigma model, which can then be used to construct a celestial CFT. \item The central term $\tau$ in (\ref{equ:mub}) can be renormalized as $\tilde{\tau}=\tau/R^2$, where $R^2$ is a radial distant defined in flat Klein spacetime $\mathbb{K}^{2,2}$. \end{itemize}
+is essentially the discrete version of a twistor nonlinear sigma model, which can then be used to construct a toy model of putative celestial CFT. \item The central term $\tau$ in (\ref{equ:mub}) can be renormalized as $\tilde{\tau}=\tau/R^2$, where $R^2$ is a radial distant defined in flat Klein spacetime $\mathbb{K}^{2,2}$. \end{itemize}

 As mentioned in section~\ref{sec:renormalization}, the last point above motivates us to construct a holographic code via isometric/GKP embedding.
 This embeds the quantized bulk Hilbert space near the flat boundary into the physical Hilbert space living exactly on the boundary.